dragonflyoss/Dragonfly2/docs/en/cli-reference/dfget.md

 ## Log configuration

-set environment variable DF_ACTIVE_PROFILE=local if you want to print logs to Terminal
+set environment variable console=true if you want to print logs to Terminal

 ### Options